 These areas were originally outlined by the PSA Working Committees to highlight key areas that the curriculum content covered.
 The competency areas have been refined as the curriculum review and pilots were conducted.
 Due to the depth and breadth of information covered by the curriculum, having knowledge and experience in the competency areas will allow trainers to effectively deliver the course and answer participants’ questions.
 While it is not expected that every individual who attends the PSA Train-the-Trainer Course will be an expert in all of the areas below, it is critical that at least one experienced individual who is competent in all of the areas (PSA Lead Trainer) be present at every PSA Grower Training Course to provide oversight for course delivery and accuracy.
-Effective trainers and training courses will afford growers and regulatory personnel the opportunity to learn how to assess risks, effectively implement produce safety practices on the farm, and understand the regulatory requirements outlined in the Food Safety Modernization Act (FSMA) Produce Safety Rule.
+Effective trainers and training courses will afford growers and all other participants the opportunity to learn how to assess risks, effectively implement produce safety practices on the farm, and understand the regulatory requirements outlined in the Food Safety Modernization Act (FSMA) Produce Safety Rule.

 Produce Safety Scientific Knowledge and Experience